 Employed in: Ancient Greece

-And yet, Pelarius did not kill Perillos while he was locked away in the bull, but rather resorted to good, old-fashioned throwing him of a cliff.
+And yet, Phalaris did not kill Perillos while he was locked away in the bull but rather resorted to good, old-fashioned throwing him off a cliff.

 5. The Rack